-The modern world is in the midst of an obesity epidemic that is growing to the extent that, in 2009-2010, more than one-third (37.5%) of US adults were obese and more than 50% were overweight.
-This dramatic increase in body weight has led to a significant increase in the number of individuals with obesity-related disorders including Type-2 Diabetes, cardiovascular disease, hypertension and dyslipidemia.
-A worrying trend is that children and adolescents are also becoming obese (with more than 5 million girls and 7 million boys obese between age 2 and 19) and consequently are succumbing to metabolic diseases that a decade ago only occurred in adults.
-Awareness of this trend has stirred a significant effort to understand more about the link between adiposity and metabolic disease.
+The modern world is in the midst of an obesity epidemic, which has caused a dramatic increase in people affected by obesity-related disorders including Type-2 Diabetes, cardiovascular disease, hypertension and dyslipidemia.
+A particularly worrying trend is that children and adolescents are also becoming increasingly obese and consequently are succumbing to metabolic diseases that a decade ago only occurred in adults.